Solanum nigrum: Description

 Black nightshade is a common herb or short-lived perennial shrub, found in many wooded areas, as well as disturbed habitats.
 It reaches a height of 30 to 120 cm, leaves 4.0 to 7.5 cm long and 2 to 5 cm wide; ovate to heart-shaped, with wavy or large-toothed edges; both surfaces hairy or hairless; petiole 1 to 3 cm long with a winged upper portion.
 The flowers have petals greenish to whitish, recurved when aged and surround prominent bright yellow anthers.
-The berry is mostly 6 to 8 mm in diam., dull black or purple-black.
+The berry is mostly 6 to 8 mm in diameter, dull black or purple-black.
 In India, another strain is found with berries that turn red when ripe.

 Sometimes S. nigrum is confused for the more toxic deadly nightshade (Atropa belladonna), which is in a different genus within Solanaceae.
 A comparison of the fruit shows that the black nightshade berries grow in bunches, whereas the deadly nightshade berries grow individually.
-Another distinction is black nightshade flowers have white petals, whereas deadly nightshade has purple petals.
+Another distinction is black nightshade flowers have white petals, whereas deadly nightshade flowers have purple petals.